 The biggest public health threat in the world is not Ebola, AIDS, the Flu or having sex with Donald Trump.
 It’s MRSA.

 That’s the acronym for Methicillin-resistant Staphylococcus aureus and the painful truth is you’ve probably already been exposed to this bacteria – which is unwittingly carried by about 2 percent of Americans.
-The other painful truth is that the medical community still struggles both to properly diagnose and treat MRSA after it overwhelms the body’s natural defenses, takes root, and begins to rapidly multiply.
+The other painful truth is that after it overwhelms the body’s natural defenses, takes root, and begins to rapidly multiply.

 Nevertheless, articles in the mainstream news media about MRSA are far and few between.
 So are public infection and mortality statistics.